jae0/adapt/inst/doc/New Brunswick __ Zone 3 (Fredericton area)/README.md

 ---

-# Current COVID-19 status for Nova Scotia:
+# Current COVID-19 status for New Brunswick Zone 3 (Fredricton Area):

 Here we show a few elements of COVID-19 status by StatsCan health unit, based on data compiled from publicly available information.